 On-Page & Technical Local SEO Best Practices

-Start by prioritizing pages that map directly to customer intent — service landing pages, store pages, and high-conversion local content.
+Focus on pages that meet customer needs, such as service landing pages, store pages, and local content that effectively converts.
 Put the city or neighborhood modifier where it naturally supports user intent: title tags and H1s for discovery, meta descriptions for click motivation, and visible NAP (Name, Address, Phone) for trust signals.
 Technical schema and crawlability make those signals machine-readable so search engines can confidently show local rich results.

 On-Page Optimization for Local Relevance